-- · Monitoring prudential regulatory developments; and - Managing prudential regulatory engagement.
+- Setting the prudential regulatory risk policy framework; - Proving advice, support, guidance and challenge on prudential regulatory risk; - · Monitoring prudential regulatory developments; and - Managing prudential regulatory engagement.

 B.3.3 Own Risk and Solvency Assessment

 The Company considers that its Own Risk and Solvency Assessment (ORSA) comprises all the processes and tools that underpin the consideration of risk and capital implications in key decisions, including business planning.
 It provides a continuous and forward-looking assessment of the short-term and long-term risks that the Company faces, or may face, and ensures that its capital requirements are met at all times.
 In this context, the Board has confirmed the use of the regulatory capital requirement plus a risk appetite buffer as the Company's own measure of capital for the purposes of the ORSA.